FAIRmat-NFDI/AreaA-Examples/tutorial13/README.md

 ### Repository
 A centralized location where data, code, or other digital assets are stored and managed.
 In the context of GitHub and Git, a repository is a project space where all files, including their history and versions, are kept.

-### Software Image
-A file that contains a copy of the operating system and installed software, often used for deployment and replication of software environments.

-### Software Plugin
+### Classes
-A set of software components that adds specific capabilities to an existing computer program.
-Plugins enable customization and enhance the functionality of the main application.
+In Python, a class is a blueprint for creating objects.
+Classes define the properties and behaviors of the objects created from them.

 ### Python
 A high-level, interpreted programming language known for its simplicity and readability.
 It is widely used for web development, data analysis, scientific computing, artificial intelligence, and more.

-### Classes
-In Python, a class is a blueprint for creating objects.
-Classes define the properties and behaviors of the objects created from them.

 ### Pip
 A package manager for Python that allows users to install and manage additional libraries and dependencies that are not included in the standard library.
+[What is Pip?](https://realpython.com/lessons/what-is-pip-overview/)

+### Python Virtual Environment
+An isolated environment for Python projects that allows dependencies to be installed and managed separately from the global Python installation.
+This helps avoid conflicts between project-specific dependencies.
+[What is a Python virtual environment?](https://realpython.com/python-virtual-environments-a-primer/#why-do-you-need-virtual-environments)

 ### Python Package
 A collection of Python modules that are grouped together.
 Packages are used to organize and structure Python code, making it easier to manage and reuse.
+[What is a Python package?](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

+### PyPI
+PyPI (Python Package Index) is a repository of software packages developed and shared by the Python community.
+[Uploading a package to PyPI.](https://www.freecodecamp.org/news/how-to-create-and-upload-your-first-python-package-to-pypi/)

-### Python Virtual Environment
+### Integrated Development Environment (IDE)
-An isolated environment for Python projects that allows dependencies to be installed and managed separately from the global Python installation.
-This helps avoid conflicts between project-specific dependencies.
+An Integrated Development Environment (IDE) is a software application that provides comprehensive facilities to programmers for software development.
+[What is VSCode?](https://aws.amazon.com/what-is/ide/)

+### Git
+A distributed version control system that tracks changes in source code during software development.
+It allows multiple developers to work on a project simultaneously, managing code changes and versions efficiently.
+[What is Git?](https://learn.microsoft.com/en-us/devops/develop/git/what-is-git)

+### GitHub
+A web-based platform used for version control and collaborative software development.
+It uses Git for managing changes to the source code and provides additional features for project management and collaboration.

+### GitHub Codespace
+A cloud-based development environment provided by GitHub.
+It allows developers to code, build, and debug directly in the cloud without needing to set up a local development environment.

-### CLI (Command Line Interface)
+### Command Line Interface (CLI)
 A text-based interface used to interact with software and operating systems.
 Users input commands as text and receive text-based output.

 ### Cruft
 Built on top of CookieCutter, a utility for creating projects from templates, this tool ensures a clean and standardized project setup.
 It also includes an update mechanism, allowing you to seamlessly update your project when the template changes.
+[What is cruft?](https://cruft.github.io/cruft/)

-### YAML (YAML Ain't Markup Language)
+### YAML (Yet Another Markup Language)
 A human-readable data serialization format commonly used for configuration files and data exchange between languages with different data structures.
 It is known for its simplicity and ease of use.

 ### JSON (JavaScript Object Notation)